fabricecaruso/es-theme-minimal/README.md

 # Abilities

 This theme is super sleak and you can set VRAM to 40MB on a Raspberry system. \
-So this is the sleakest theme as far as I know. \
+So this is the smallest theme in foorprint as far as I know. \
 \
 This theme is highly customizable, you can change from **three** amazing layout by altering `theme.xml`\
-Version 1 gets the original theme setting back as it was released 2017 as version 2 gets a modernized layout in game listing.
-This one is setted to default.
+Version 1 gets the original theme setting back as it was released 2017, whereas version 2 is a modernized layout in game list mode.
+Like the original author did, I decided to keep version 2 as default.
+The third option is a slighlty improved v1.\

 You can always add new backgrounds to the theme by altering the `bg.png` file. \
-\

 You can get rid off the "blurry" looking overlay by altering the overlay color inside the version assets, by removing the color code line.
 ```
 		<image name="background" extra="true">